The Difference Between Indentured Servants and Slaves

 1.1 Indentured Servants

 An indentured servant entered a written contract—an indenture—binding them to work for a specified period, typically four to seven years, in exchange for passage, lodging, or a promise of land.
-The contract was legally enforceable, but it could be renegotiated or canceled under certain circumstances That alone is useful..
+The contract was legally enforceable, but it could be renegotiated or canceled under certain circumstances That's the whole idea..

 1.2 Slaves